rsheldiii/BrainFunge/README.md

 # Architecture

-There is not much to a brainf*** interpreter.
+There is not much to a Brainf*** interpreter.
 You need:

 1. An array to hold onto your data
 2. An instruction pointer, to point to the current instruction